maxkunes/bean/README.md

 3. Evaluate external functional code.
 Interfacing with the parent C++ application through vm function calls.
 4. Custom types like classes and structures.
 5. Will have to figure that out if we every get here.
+6. Integrate with LLVM or transcode to C++.
+JIT compilation would be nice.
 ## Syntax
 ```